-Latest updates for the COVID situation in Australia and international borders.
+Latest updates about COVID in Australia and international borders.

-Despite how well manage the pandemic has been handled in Australia and the gigantic efforts that the Australian People has done since the start of the pandemic to keep the communities safe, Australia has also been affected in different ways.
+Despite how well-managed the pandemic has been handled in Australia and the gigantic effort that the Australian People have put in since the start of the pandemic to keep the communities safe, Australia has also been affected in different ways.
 After more than 2 years of borders closure, rules strictly limiting the arrival of both students and skilled migrants have been finally relaxed.

-International students are an important part of the Australian community, and we are excited to welcome them back to the classrooms, campuses and communities.
+International students are an important part of the Australian community, and we are excited to welcome them back to our classrooms, campuses and communities.

-We permanently update our students with information of any changes on the current situation and provide official information and support to keep you safe and healthy.
-Given the current difficulties we are all living with the current pandemic, it is necessary we stay together on this challenge.
-Talk to us if you are considering Australia as your destination of studying and if you have any concern about the COVID-19 situation in your city of studies, at Monkeys we provide accurate and responsible information that you might need to consider for your future plans in Australia.
+We regularly update our students with information on any changes in the current situation and provide official information and support to keep you safe and healthy.
+Given the current difficulties we are all living, it is necessary we stick together to face this challenge.
+Talk to us if you are considering Australia as your destination of study and if you have any concerns about the COVID-19 situation in your city of studies, at Monkeys we provide accurate and responsible information that you would need to consider for your future plans in Australia.

-For more official information about the COVID-19 and health system situation in Australia please find refer to the following link https://www.health.gov.au/health- alerts/covid-19.
+For more official information about the COVID-19 and the health system situation in Australia, please refer to the following link: https://www.health.gov.au/health- alerts/covid-19.

 Latest Update International Borders Australia

-Australia’s borders are open to fully vaccinated International Students and Temporary Graduate (subclass 485) visa holders.
+Australia’s borders are open to fully vaccinated International Students, Temporary Graduate (subclass 485) and Tourism visa holders.

+From 18 April 2022, travellers entering or leaving Australia will no longer require a negative pre-departure test and cruise vessels can enter Australian territory.
+All incoming and outgoing international travellers may be requested to provide proof they’ve had two doses of an approved vaccine.
 All travellers need to comply with requirements in the state or territory of arrival, and any other states or territories they plan to travel to.
 This includes quarantine and post-arrival testing requirements.
-To check requirements, see State and Te- rritory Information for travellers.
+To check requirements, see State and Territory Information for travellers.

-You must hold a valid Student (subclass 500) visa to participate in an Internatio- nal Student Arrival Plan.
-We will not facilitate priority processing for student visas as part of these plans.
+You must hold a valid Student (subclass 500) visa to enter the country.
+The Australian government is facilitating priority processing for student visas as part of the plan of returning international students into the country.
 Check our website for current processing times.

 While there is no minimum visa validity required to enter Australia, you should allow enough time on your visa if there are delays to your travel to Australia.
 You cannot board your scheduled flight without a visa.
 To check your visa details, see Visa Entitlement Verification Online (VEVO).